You might say Noodle Bar was handicapped from the very beginning. It could never be the world’s best spot for the noodles. It still isn’t.

 In place of the ground pork, he added a Sichuan sausage the team made in house.
 In place of the peanuts, he added cashews and decided early on to candy them, to help cut some of the heat.
 The scallions were the trickiest part.
 At the time, Noodle Bar had a lot of dishes with scallions—the Momofuku Ramen, the Ginger Scallion Noodles.
 He wanted something else for this dish, but he still needed to cut the oil with something fresh.
 Baby spinach, which he could pick up from the Union Square Greenmarket, became the obvious choice.
 It was something he could add in place of the scallions and still give the dish that same feel.

 Noodle Bar’s—and Momofuku’s, really—core principle has always been to keep improving.
 It’s no surprise that the Chilled Spicy Noodles have continued to change.
-When Chef Tony Kim came on board, he decided to start pureeing the spinach.
+We started pureeing the spinach.
 In the original version of the dish with the whole spinach leaves, it was more difficult to get the right bite every time.
 By pureeing the spinach with the chili oil, the sauce coated everything and acted as an adhesive so the sausage and the cashews stuck to the noodles.
 It made it much easier to get every flavor in one bite, which is really what you need with dish for it to taste balanced.

-Then, in 2018 when Tony was opening Noodle Bar Columbus Circle, he knew he wanted to change things up again, create something new for the new space.
-He decided to serve another Chilled Spicy Noodle, but he wanted to reinvent it with more inspirations from his Korean background.
+Then, in 2018 when we were opening Noodle Bar Columbus Circle, we knew we wanted to change things up again, create something new for the new space.
+We decided to serve another Chilled Spicy Noodle, but we wanted to reinvent it with more inspirations from some of the team’s Korean background.
 The Mixed Spicy Noodles at Columbus Circle continues the conversation started by Chilled Spicy in the East Village, but it draws more inspiration from bibim guksu, a Korean chilled noodle made with gochujang.
-Tony tops it with a fried egg, which is also how bibim guksu is often served, to add contrast between hot and cold to the dish.
+We top it with a fried egg, which is also how bibim guksu is often served, to add contrast between hot and cold to the dish.

 In Toronto, Chef Hans Vogels has served various versions of the original Chilled Spicy Noodle over the years.
 He’s recently been experimenting with whole wagyu cows from a friend of his at Otter Creek Farm.
 He’s serving the beef in a variety of ways, but most recently, he’s been using it to make a Sichuan beef sausage for the Chilled Spicy Noodles in place of the pork sausage from the original.